-Families with younger children should settle in the university town of Rostock, close to Baltic Sea beaches.
-In addition to welcoming up to 800,000 cruise passengers annually, it is Germany’s most popular summer resort with lots of kid-friendly activities.
+Families with younger children settle in the university town of Rostock, close to Baltic Sea beaches.
+The Baltic in Eastern Germany is the most popular summer resort with lots of kid-friendly activities.

 A Hanseatic town, like Bergen in Norway (but much cheaper), Rostock was a thriving commercial center from the 12th-18th centuries.
 The Hanse, a confederation of trading towns along the Baltic and North Seas, protected regional commerce for Rostock’s craftspeople, fishermen and farmers.
-Typical stucco and wooden merchant houses line the cobblestone squares, making an Insta-worthy backdrop for cafes, and produce and flower vendors during market days.
+Typical stucco and wooden merchant houses line the cobblestone squares.
+Take advantage of the Insta-worthy backdrop of cafes, colorful produce stands and flower vendors during market days.

 Walk farther and you’ll see Bauhaus gems tucked in between worn gray facades unpainted since WW2.
 (TLDR?
 Scroll to the bottom for a quick history lesson and find out why!)